SMO Energy

 Is an Oil Smell in the House Dangerous?

 The smell of oil at home does not necessarily mean you and your family are at risk of serious harm.
-Heating oil is less toxic to people compared to other commonly used petroleum products, such as gasoline.
+Heating oil is less dangerous to people compared to other commonly used petroleum products, such as gasoline.
 If you smell oil at home, you do not necessarily need to evacuate immediately.
 However, if you notice signs of irritation from the oil smell, such as dizziness, nausea or a headache, you should leave the area.

 Turn off the system and open up windows and doors to increase ventilation.
 Call SMO Energy to have a technician come out to investigate your heating system and oil tank.
 It is also a good idea to call 911 and have someone from the local fire department check out the situation.